Syncplay/syncplay/README.md

 2. Download Syncplay from https://github.com/Uriziel/syncplay/downloads and extract to a folder of your choosing.

-3. If you are running your own server then open `syncplayServer.exe` (see "How to use the server", below)
+3. If you are running your own server then open `syncplayServer` (see "How to use the server", below)

-4. Open `syncplayClient.exe` (or open the media file you wish to play with `syncplayClient.exe`, e.g. using "Open with")
+4. Open `syncplayClient` (or open the media file you wish to play with `syncplayClient`, e.g. using "Open with")

 5. Enter configuration settings (see "Configuration window", above).